 Are You Ready to Start Name-Dropping?

-With the all-in-one, cloud-based B2B Wave eCommerce platform, you can link your existing website to your new online B2B storefront; use a dedicated subdomain strictly for your wholesale business; and create your public online B2B ordering site.
+With the B2B Wave's eCommerce platform, you can link your existing website to your new online B2B storefront; use a dedicated subdomain strictly for your wholesale business; and create your public online B2B ordering site.